aspose-imaging/Aspose.Imaging-for-Java/README.md

 # Java API for Image Processing

-It is a [standalone Imaging API](https://products.aspose.com/imaging/java) consists of Java routines that enable your Java applications to draw as well as perform basic to advanced level processing of raster & vector images.
+It is a standalone [Imaging API](https://products.aspose.com/imaging/java) consisting of Java routines that enable your Java applications to draw as well as perform basic to advanced level processing of raster & vector images.

 Aspose.Imaging for Java offers robust image compression and high processing speed through native byte access and a range of efficient algorithms.
 It not only manipulate, export and convert images but also lets you dynamically draw objects using pixel manipulation and Graphics Path.